November 23, 2025 (3mo ago) — last updated January 20, 2026 (1mo ago)

 intext:"Your Brand Name" -site:yourdomain.com

 This finds pages that mention your brand but don’t link to you.
 Reach out with a friendly note asking for a link—many editors will add one.
-You can run the same search for competitors to spot websites that already cover your niche.

-• "keyword" + "write for us" — guest post opportunities.
+• "keyword" + "write for us" — guest post opportunities

-• "keyword" inurl:resources — resource pages and link lists.
+• "keyword" inurl:resources — resource pages and link lists

-• "keyword" + "link roundup" — curated roundup posts.
+• "keyword" + "link roundup" — curated roundup posts

-• "keyword" intitle:"guest post" — guest post pages or submission guidelines.
+• "keyword" intitle:"guest post" — guest post pages or submission guidelines

 Relevance, authority, and trust.
 A single link from a trusted, topical site beats many low-quality links.
 Evaluate site authority and topical fit when prioritizing outreach.